Vietnam.vn - Nền tảng quảng bá Việt Nam

 3.jpg

-Her husband's family wholeheartedly supports and helps Ms. Yen start a business with the traditional profession passed down from her grandparents.
+Yen's husband's family wholeheartedly supported and assisted her in starting her business with the traditional craft passed down from her grandparents.
 Photo: HQ

 Ms. Yen and her husband invested over 200 million VND to buy machinery and raw materials, and began reviving the pho noodle production business under the name "Ba Yen's Dried Noodles and Pho Noodles".

-After the noodles are dried, she carefully packages and preserves them.
-After more than 8 years in this profession, she supplies tons of dried noodles to the market every month.
+After the rice noodles are dried, she carefully packages and stores them.
+Having worked in this business for over 8 years, she supplies tons of dried rice noodles to the market every month.

 7.jpg